SmithB/LSsurf/README.md

 These scripts include utilities for fitting smooth surfaces to data in a least-squares sense.
 They operate on the principle of building a design matrix while keeping track of the relationship between degrees of freedom and columns and between data, constraint parameters, and rows.

 The main functions of the repository are used in LSsurf/smooth_fit.py, which fits smooth gridded surfaces to pointwise input data.
-See the xytb_fit_demo.ipynb notebook in the notebooks directory for a demonstration.
+See the smooth_fit_demo.ipynb notebook in the notebooks directory for a demonstration.
 The functionality is built around my pointCollection library (https://www.github.com/smithb/pointCollection.git) which provides data structures for manipulating point data.

 # Setup